jeffleo/FSLP-Sensor-Library/README.md

 # FSLP-Sensor-Library
-Arduino Library for abstracting position and force sampling from a force-sensing linear potentiometer with customizable low pass filter for sensor pressure and position and gain for pressure
+Arduino Library for abstracting position and force sampling from a force-sensing linear potentiometer with customizable low pass filter for sensor pressure and position and gain for pressure.

+Library comes with an example Arduino sketch that uses the serial plotter to view sensor response.

+# Setup
+To use library, put FSLP folder in your arduino Libraries folder.
+Alternatively, use the Arduino IDE: navigate to Sketch > Include Library > Add .ZIP Library.
+Restart IDE.

 Initialize a FSLP sensor class for each sensor as:
 ~~~~